- Save on holidays in 2020/2021 with top deals from TUI

 The hottest time of year in Heraklion, Crete is normally August.
 Expect maximum daytime temperatures to reach 28°C with moderate heat and humidity.

-In terms of rainfall, January usually gets the most rainfall in Heraklion, Crete with 153mm on average.
-In January there are normally 12 days with some rain.
+In terms of rainfall, January is usually the wettest month in Heraklion, Crete with 153mm on average.
+There are normally 12 days in January with some rain.

 When is it sunniest in Crete?